clemudensi/giphy_app/frontend/README.md

 Due to time constraints the app would require the following, improvements

 ### Improvements
-* Adding unit test for utility functions and and gif container component, etc.
+* Adding unit test for gif-container, components, etc.
 * Implement ErrorBoundary for application
 * Replacing carousel package with a custom page slider